Forgot password

 Beyond Light was Destiny 2′s fifth expansion.
 This DLC introduced the new destination of Europa, the icy moon of the planet Jupiter.
 Guardians first rescue a former foe in Variks, the Loyal from Eramis, the Kell of Darkness.
 Eramis uses the power of the Darkness manifested in a new power subclass called Stasis, and the Guardian must take on the Darkness themselves to stop her.

 Described by Bungie themselves as the beginning of a “new era” of Destiny 2, Beyond Light saw the introduction of the free-to-play version of the game New Light.
-Additionally, Beyond Light saw Bungie vault a huge portion of Destiny 2′s content, since the game had gotten too large, and the team wanted to remaster this content and reintroduce it gradually over time.
+Additionally, Beyond Light also saw Bungie vault a huge portion of Destiny 2′s content in an effort to reduce the game’s size.
 Titan, Io, Mars, Mercury, and the Leviathan areas were all vaulted, as well as the content and missions directly associated with these destinations.

 As for Beyond Light itself, the expansion introduced two new strikes in The Disgraced and The Glassway, as well as a new raid in Deep Stone Crypt.
 Guardians could now modify their Ghost shells in the same manner as they could with their armor, as part of the Armor 2.0 update.
 The original Gambit was removed, with Gambit Prime being renamed to just Gambit.
 Lastly, the Cosmodrome from the original Destiny was reintroduced as a destination.